 With NBN plans starting from just $29.90 a month, Dodo is one of the cheapest NBN providers out there.
 However, be sure to check the specific details of what you’ll be getting for your money as Dodo’s cheapest deals come with very modest data allowances and at the most basic speed tier on offer.

-Be aware though that choosing either a 12 month or no contract option will cost you extra in activation charges.
+Choosing either a 12 month or no contract option will cost you a little extra in activation charges.
 Like iiNet, Dodo also provides access to streaming service Fetch at an extra cost.
 These costs can also increase if you add on extra call inclusions.
 Dodo certainly gives you the chance to connect to the NBN on the cheap, which seems to have gone down well as customers rated the telco five stars on value for money.
-In fact it rated well overall, with four stars in almost every other category.
+In fact it rated well overall, with four stars in almost every other research category.

 Optus has a more concise range of NBN plans than you might expect from a big telco.
 You may also be surprised at its prices.

 The telco’s unique selling point is Optus Sport, which includes English Premier League soccer.
 Optus also offers access to Fetch, with prices starting at $80 a month.
 Plans are available monthly or over 24 months.
 The flexible option means you’ll need to pay a significant $200 upfront, but if you commit for the long haul, these charges are waived.
 All Optus NBN plans come with unlimited data.
 The simple approach from Optus seems to have gone down well as customers rated it four stars overall in this year’s ratings, an improvement on three stars overall last time out.

 They may be part of the same group, but there is some of a difference between TPG and iiNet.
 TPG plans start off at under $30, but you receive a very modest 10GB in return.
 Prices then increase gradually as you either increase your speed, data allowance or call inclusions.